 About the Grant process

-United Way of Treasure Valley is accepting Letters of Intent beginning January 20th from nonprofit organizations and community schools who wish to participate in the United Way of Treasure Valley 2021/22 grant cycle.
-Letters of Intent will be accepted from January 20, 2021 through NOON on February 2, 2021.
+United Way of Treasure Valley will be accepting Letters of Intent from nonprofit organizations and community schools who wish to participate in the United Way of Treasure Valley 2022-23 grant cycle.
+Letters of Intent will be accepted beginning January 18, 2022 through NOON on February 1, 2022.
 Program Grants may be awarded to organizations with programs that align with the goals of United Way of Treasure Valley in the areas of education, health, and financial stability.
 Grant recipients must provide annual outcomes and demonstrate measurable results on indicators that have been identified by United Way’s 2020 Community Assessment.

-Schools who have a Community School Strategy, or want to start a Community School Strategy, are encouraged to submit a Letter of Intent through this process.
+Schools who have a Community School Strategy or want to start a Community School Strategy are encouraged to submit a Letter of Intent through this grant process.

-In addition, grant seekers will be required to submit their most recent IRS Form 990 and independent financial audit or financial review depending on the organization's annual revenue (with the exception of Community Schools).
-The audit or review must have been completed in the last 18 months.
-For organizations with annual revenue over $500,000, an independent financial audit is required.
-If annual revenue is $500,000 or below, an independent financial review will be accepted.
+In addition, grant seekers will be required to submit your most recent IRS Form 990 and independent financial audit or financial review depending on your organizations annual revenues.
+Must have been completed in the last 18 months.
+For organizations with annual revenues above $500,000, an independent financial audit is required.
+If annual revenues are $500,000 or below, an independent financial review will be accepted.

-All Letters of Intent and financial documents must be submitted by 12:00 p.m. on Tuesday, February 2, 2021.
+All Letters of Intent and financial documents must be submitted by Noon on Tuesday, February 1, 2022.

-Letters of Intent are reviewed by United Way of Treasure Valley to determine which programs align with our funding goals, these organizations will be invited to submit an application for a Program Grant.
+Letters of Intent are reviewed by United Way of Treasure Valley who determine which programs align with our program goals and will be invited to submit an application for a Program Grant.

 Please submit questions to Joyce Bailey at email@example.com or 208-807-2943